MCmengde/medist/README.md

 # medist

-My implement of redis in rust
+My implement of redis in rust.

+The strategy of develop this repo is implying function first, and then optimize or refactor.

 ## Todo